vuex-orm/vuex-orm/docs/what-is-vuex-orm.md

 ]
 ```

+See there are lots of `author` fields and some of them are the exact same authors.
+If you save this data to the store as is, it's going to be very hard to update those authors or comments.

 When you store above posts data using Vuex ORM, the look of the Vuex Store State is going to be as below.

 ```js